 In some areas the water supply to the icemaker will have a great deal of minerals in it, and that will result in an evaporator and auger becoming coated with these minerals, requiring a more frequent removal than twice per year.
-If in doubt about the condition of the ////////WARNING/////// evaporator and auger, the auger can be The auger has shar removed so the parts can be inspected. edges, handle with ca Note: Water filters can filter out suspended solids, but not dissolved solids.
+If in doubt about the condition of the evaporator and auger, the auger can be removed so the parts can be inspected.

+Note: Water filters can filter out suspended solids, edges, handle with care. but not dissolved solids.
 "Soft" water may not be the complete answer.
 Check with a water treatment specialist regarding water treatment.

 For more information on removal of these parts, see REMOVAL AND REPLACEMENT.
+WARNING